 How often and where are meetings held?

 Party rules require that we meet once a quarter.
-The Chairman schedules meetings based on the business needs of the FCRC, and we typically meet two months out of three.
+The Chairman schedules meetings based on the business needs of the Fairfax GOP, and we typically meet two months out of three.
 To make the meetings reasonably convenient for everyone, locations are rotated, generally in the central part of the County.

 The date and location of each meeting is announced at least ten days in advance.
-Announcements are made via mailed postcards and/or email.
-Meeting dates and locations are also posted on the FCRC website, Facebook page and Twitter account.
-We almost always meet in a public school facility because of the low cost and the need for seating for several hundred people.
+Announcements are made via email.
+Meeting dates and locations are also posted on the Fairfax GOP website.
+We almost always meet in a Fairfax County public school facility or community center.

 Meetings are almost always held on a weeknight.
 Members sit with other members from their Magisterial District, which creates a great opportunity to get to know other Republicans from your part of the county.